-STEP 2 - In the PATTERN menu select PATTERN NUMBER from $1 \sim 4$ by pressing the OPEN button or IRIS+ button to change the & to : in order to update the pattern number.
+STEP 2 - In the PATTERN menu select PATTERN NUMBER from $1 \sim 4$ by pressing the OPEN button or IRIS+ button to change the & to: in order to update the pattern number.
 Use the joystick up and down movement to select the required pattern number.
-The press the OPEN button or IRIS+ button to change the : back to & again.
+The press the OPEN button or IRIS+ button to change the: back to & again.

 STEP 3 - Now move the joystick down to Edit to record this pattern number.
 Press the OPEN button or IRIS+ button to commence recording.
 Move the joystick to record the pattern.
+The display Record Pattern x (where x is pattern number selected) followed by Free Space % changes to a reducing value from 99% as recording takes place.
 You should get at least a 120 second sequence but total time depends on the number of movements undertaken.
 Press the OPEN button or IRIS+ button to close the recording or until the record period expires.
 The record pattern will be stored for future replay.
 If you select RUN you can replay the pattern or go to Remove to remove it.
 Note that you need to press the OPEN button or IRIS+ button to access and exit these menus.
 Press the Iris - to exit out of menu.